TabularEditor/TabularEditorDocs/te3/features/dax-optimizer-integration.md

 The following are known issues and limitations with the **DAX Optimizer (Preview)** feature, which we expect to address in future releases:

-- Issues cannot be marked as "Fixed" or "Ignore" through Tabular Editor.
 - Obfuscated model results may be highlighted incorrectly in DAX expressions, when the obfuscated names of objects does not have the same length as the unobfuscated names.
 - The **DAX Optimizer (Preview)** view does not display how many "runs" are left on any given contract.